Right Column

 § 4114.
 Abandonment of Application

-(a) An application for a license or certificate shall be deemed abandoned and the application fee forfeited when:
+(a) An application for a license shall be deemed abandoned and the application fee forfeited when:

 (1) The applicant fails to complete the application within two years after it is originally received by the board.

-(2) The applicant fails to submit the Initial license or certification fee within sixty (60) days after the date of notification of eligibility by the board.
+(2) The applicant fails to submit the Initial license fee within sixty (60) days after the date of notification of eligibility by the board.

 (b) An application for a limited permit shall be deemed abandoned and the application fee forfeited if the applicant fails to complete the application or submit the required fee within sixty (60) days after it is originally received by the board.